Malvaceae (mallow family) Pseudobombax

 Pseudobombax ellipticum leaves, green bark.
 John Rawlings, ca. 2005

-The green bark of this tree is similar to that of the nearby Chorisia speciosa, but without the spikes.
-The tree, named for its showy 6-inch-long flowers with many 4-inch stamens, can grow to 30 feet in the wild but is shorter in cultivation.
-In 2003, a tree was planted at the edge of the Arizona Garden, on the side closest to Palm Drive.
+This tree, named for its showy 6-inch-long flowers with many 4-inch stamens, can grow to 30 feet in the wild but is shorter in cultivation.
+In around 2001, a specimen was planted at the edge of the Arizona Garden, on the side closest to Palm Drive.
+Its green bark was similar to that of the nearby Ceiba speciosa, but without the spikes.
+It never did really well and was removed around 2019.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-Family updated from Bombacaceae to Malvaceae Jan 2018 (SP).
+Family updated from Bombacaceae to Malvaceae (Jan 2018, SP).
+Entry rewritten, removal noted (Aug 2024, SP).